N3rdL0rd/ababa/Sentence Library.md

 - (BA-Q)ZP (GHK A)HL (SL)L
 	- ***Where*** was my money moved to?!?
 	- Or: Where did all my money go?!?
+- SLB GPL (BA-LQP GPP)LEK
+	- There's a flying monkey in the tree!

 This list is always expanding!
 If you'd like to help, try translating (or adding) some phrases from or to the [[List of Untranslated Phrases]].